 First Things First: Where to Display?

-Some collectors are lucky and have an entire room devoted to displaying their collections (often, an unneeded extra bedroom in their home, or a den).
+Some collectors are lucky and have an entire room devoted to displaying their collections.
 Other collectors have to give considerable thought to this question, especially if they are tight for space in their home or apartment.
 In a smaller home or apartment, dolls can be displayed in small groupings around the home--perhaps a curio cabinet in the living room or bedroom, a few dolls on a shelf or around a small, doll-sized table in a guest room, or even dolls placed on a high shelf in a child's room.

 Cigarette smoke can discolor dolls and give them an odor that cannot be removed easily, so if you have a family member who smokes, display your dolls in a room off-limits for smoking.